DiCamillo Companion

 • Built / Designed For: Bridgeman family

 House & Family History: Bowood Park was once part of the royal forest of Chippenham.
 The 2nd Earl of Shelburne (elevated as 1st Marquess of Lansdowne in 1784 by George III for his role for successfully negotiating the Treaty of Paris, which ended the American War of Independence) purchased the estate and the unfinished house in 1754 from the Bridgeman family and completed its construction shortly thereafter, engaging Robert Adam to improve the house.
 Adam designed the mausoleum and the Diocletian Wing, which includes the laboratory where Joseph Priestley discovered oxygen gas (originally called de-phlogisticated air) on August 1, 1774.
 Priestly was a friend of the 1st Marquess and tutor to his sons; the laboratory was later used by Dr. Jan Ingenhousz, who discovered the process of photosynthesis in plants and worked on an inoculation against smallpox.
 On September 3, 1783, Lord Shelburne, then prime minister, conceded independence to the United States in the Treaty of Paris, drawn up in the round room at Lansdowne House in London; the earl was created 1st Marquess of Lansdowne in 1784 in recognition of this accomplishment.
 The 1st Marquess was a controversial figure, called "the Jesuit of Berkeley Square," and attacked by Horace Walpole, who described him as "a fictitious violin, which is hung out of a music shop to indicate in what goods the tradesman deals; not to be of service, nor to be depended on for playing a true note.
 He was so well known that he could only deceive by speaking truth."
 He had his admirers as well, among them Jeremy Bentham, who described him as "one of the pleasantest men to live with that ever God put breath into; his whole study seems to be to make everybody about him happy."
 Lord Lansdowne was noted for working for the rights of Nonconformists, and for his efforts to settle American loyalists in Canada after the American Revolution (the town of Roseway in Nova Scotia changed its name to Shelburne in recognition of his work in this regard; Lord Lansdowne was Earl of Shelburne at this time).
 He also befriended and entertained a wide group of people, including Reynolds, Johnson, Goldsmith, Hume, Mirabeau, Turgot, and Benjamin Franklin.
 In addition, he was a great admirer of George Washington.
 Benjamin Disraeli called the 1st Marquess "the ablest and most accomplished statesman of the 18th century."
 The 3rd Marquess restored Bowood and commissioned C.R.
 Cockerell to alter Adam's library and to design the chapel.
-During World War II the big house was taken over by Westonbirt School, and later by the Royal Air Force.
-By 1955 the big house had become so dilapidated and riddled with dry rot that the 8th Marquess took the decision to have it demolished.
+During World War II the Big House (the east wing), which had interiors designed by Robert Adam, was taken over by Westonbirt School, and later by the Royal Air Force.
+By 1955 the Big House had become so dilapidated and riddled with dry rot that the 8th Marquess took the decision to have it demolished.
 The only room to survive the destruction is Adam's dining room, which is today the board room at Lloyd's of London.
-The house and grounds were opened to the public in 1975.
+Somewhat ironically, Adam-designed chimneypieces and doorways from the Big House were reinstalled in the London headquarters of the Royal Society of Arts, which was designed by Robert and James Adam in 1774.
+Bowood was opened to the public in 1975.

 Collections: Through Emily de Flahault, wife of the 4th Marquess, a collection of Napoleonic treasures came into the family.
 Her father, the Comte de Flahault, was Napoleon's aide-de-camp.
 The library contains vases by Josiah Wedgwood that were inspired by engravings in William Hamilton's 1776 book "Antiquites Etrusques Grecques et Romaines."
 By 1815 the 3rd Marquess of Lansdowne owned Rembrandt's 1645-48 "The Mill" (see "Images" section).
 The canvas hung at Bowood until it was sold in 1911 by 5th Marquess of Lansdowne to the dealer Arthur J. Sulley & Co., London, from whom it was purchased by Peter A.B.
 Widener of Lynnewood Hall, Elkins Park, Pennsylvania.
 In 1943 Peter's son, Joseph Widener, bequeathed the Rembrandt to the National Gallery of Art, Washington.
 The sale of "The Mill" was controversial in Britain.
 Lord Lansdowne, a trustee of the National Gallery, was expected to give the gallery a discount on the purchase price to enable the painting to remain in Britain.
 Peter Widener, who outbid everyone, paid $400,000 for the Rembrandt; neither the National Gallery nor the UK government would or could match Widener's price, so the canvas was displayed publicly for two days at the National Gallery in London (during which over 20,000 people came to say goodbye) before "The Mill" was shipped to Philadelphia under protest.